glynawe/Vanilla/vanilla.md

 # The Standard Descriptions

 The standard descriptions are implicitly included at the start of every interface and module.
-Consequently, their names cannot be used for other purposes.
+Their names cannot be used for other purposes.

 ## Standard Types